-As a note, GPA grades and PCAT scores are only two factors in the admission decision.
+As a note, GPA is only one factor in the admission decision.
 Other factors include: student’s academic record, any healthcare-related experience, service commitment and engagement, letters of recommendation, written and oral communication, their interview, their fit within the institution and school, and how the student fits the SOP’s IDEAL (Innovation, Diversity, Engagement, Access, and Leadership).

 What are the prerequisite courses I need to take before applying to the program?

 A full list of prerequisite courses can be found here and you can identify the corresponding course numbers from the Texas Core Course Numbering System here for courses taken at other Texas colleges and universities.
-Please contact the Academic Advisor at firstname.lastname@example.org with any questions regarding prerequisites.
-Students must have a minimum of two years of undergraduate experience.
+Please contact the Academic Advisor at email@example.com with any questions regarding prerequisites.
 Due to the heavy load of our prerequisites, it make take up to three years to complete the pre-requisites.
 Please note that students can complete a bachelor’s degree before matriculating into the PharmD program, but are not required to.
 It has been our experience that some of the most competitive and successful students have earned a bachelor’s degree prior to attending pharmacy school